FuelLabs/fuel-docs/src/networks/beta-1.md

 Version 0.17.0 is the recommended version of the TS SDK on `beta-1`.

-Version 0.30.0 is the recommended version for the Rusk SDK on `beta-1`,
+Version 0.30.0 is the recommended version for the Rust SDK on `beta-1`,

 ## Toolchain Configuration